-Picture yourself at the top of a slide and then letting yourself go.
+Picture yourself at the top of a slide, then let yourself go.

 You continue to slide down despite all your efforts to prevent it.

-Every element of your copy should cause that slippery slide effect.
+Every element should cause that slippery slide effect.

 It’s a copywriting framework designed by Ray Edwards.

 Problem/Pain – Describe their problem.
 The more detailed your description, the more they’ll feel that you must have an answer to their problem.
 Again, you need to be empathetic.

-Now, it’s time to share the story of how the problem can be solved.
+Story/Solution – Now, it’s time to share the story of how you can solve the problem.

 Remember to focus on the transformation the product or service brings, not deliverables.